JPPOL-PUP/dev-tools/scala/README.md

 # Publication Platform Scala Lint Format

-This project is an SBT plugin that integrates Scalafmt and Scalafix for code formatting and linting in Scala projects.
+This project is an SBT plugin that integrates Scalafmt and Scalafix for code formatting and linting in Scala projects following standards of the Publication Platform team.

 ## Features

-- **Scalafmt**: Automatically formats your Scala code.
+- **Scalafmt**: Automatically formats Scala code.
-- **Scalafix**: Provides linting and refactoring rules for your Scala code.
+- **Scalafix**: Provides linting and refactoring rules for Scala code.

 ## Installation